-Here are a few tips and ideas for shooting good colour photography.
+Here are a few tips and ideas for injecting some colour pop into your pictures.

 Colours that blend together easily are more suited to colour photography.
 Similar shades or block colours that dominate a scene are less suited to black and white.
 Non contrasting colours, eg blue, green and red dominating a frame tend to work better in colour.

-Colour Photography Tip 3 – Isolation Is Good
+Use of Colour In Photography, Tip 3 – Isolation Is Good

 Isolate colours within your composition.
 Try to simplify the colour combinations in the same frame.
 A bold colour against a drab background gives good colour pop.
 When the subject is defined by its colour, flowers for instance or the fabric of a dress, try to isolate the object against a neutral background.

-Colour Photography Tip 4 – Shoot With The Shadows
+Use of Colour In Photography, Tip 4 – Shoot With The Shadows

 Finally, as a general rule when outdoors, shoot early or late in the day; avoid the two to three hours either side of midday.
 If you read our post about why shadows are key to great landscape photography, this might help.
 It’s also worth keeping in mind that lighter colours tend to ‘blow out’ in stronger light, so more reason to choose the time of day carefully.